 Human ecology courses provide an interdisciplinary approach that integrates social and physical science theory and action through the study of everyday living.
+Areas of study consist of human ecology, family studies, food and nutrition, textile art and design, clothing and textiles, environmental design, and applied family studies.

-Teacher Certification for this discipline is as follows: Bachelor of Education with a teachable major or minor in Human Ecology and one of the following first degree options: Bachelor of Health Studies (B.H.St.), Bachelor of Science in Human Nutritional Sciences (B.Sc.), or Bachelor of Environmental Design (B.Env.D.).
-It should be noted that teachers who hold a Bachelor of Education with a major in Human Ecology do not have the required qualifications to teach a technical-vocational cluster.
+Recommended qualifications for this discipline are those of certified teachers that have completed a Bachelor of Education with a teachable major or minor in Human Ecology by completing one of the following undergraduate degree programs qualifying for entry into their two-year after degree Bachelor of Education program: Bachelor of Health Studies (B.H.St.), Bachelor of Science in Human Nutritional Sciences (B.Sc.), or Bachelor of Environmental Design (B.Env.D.).
+These undergraduate degrees are available at the University of Manitoba.